Skip to content

 Advertisement

-From October 10 to 23, 2023, Canada will issue invitations to those hoping to sponsor their parents and grandparents for immigration to Canada through the Parent and Grandparent Program, (PGP) the Canada government wepage says.
+From May 21, 2024, Canada will issue approximately 35,700 invitations to those hoping to sponsor their parents and grandparents for immigration to Canada through the Parent and Grandparent Program (PGP).
+Candidates will be randomly drawn from the pool over a two week period.

-Officials are urging those who submitted an interest to sponsor form in 2020 but have not been invited to monitor the email accounts they provided during their 2020 submissions.
+If you submitted an interest to sponsor form in 2020 and are still in the pool, you should be ready to monitor your email address from May 21.
 If your email address has changed, follow the instructions here to update your email address.

-Applicants invited to apply in the 2023 intake will continue to utilize the Permanent Residence Portal or the Representative Permanent Residence Portal for electronic submissions.
+Applicants invited to apply in the 2024 intake will use the Permanent Residence Portal or the Representative Permanent Residence Portal for electronic submissions.
 This move is in line with the government’s efforts to modernize the immigration system, streamlining and expediting the application process.

 What do invited PGP sponsors need to submit after being invited?

-If you are invited to sponsor your parents or grandparents, you must submit two distinct applications:
+If you are invited to sponsor your parents or grandparents, you must submit two applications:

 1. You must apply to become a sponsor